In today’s post, I will talk about the Affordable Care Act, also known as ACA or Obamacare.

 If you are an employer with more than 50 employees, the Affordable Care Act requires that at least 95% of the full-time employees are offered affordable coverage.
 Working for 30 or more than 30 hours per week is full-time under the Affordable Care Act (ACA).

-The Short term medical and health plans provide coverage over a limited time of 30 to 364 days depending on your state of residency.
-However, they do have pre-existing conditions evaluation and can be more restrictive for those with existing diseases.
+The Short-term medical and health plans provide coverage over a limited time of 30 to 364 days, depending on your state of residency.
+However, they do have pre-existing conditions evaluations, and they can be more restrictive for those with existing diseases.
 Also, they have lower premiums per month.

 Requirements

-There are chances that even after you have the best of ACA health plan, it does not cover everything.
+Chances are that even after you have the most reasonable ACA health plans, it does not cover everything.
 You must cross-check with your plan and have additional coverage for accidents, critical illness, and dental and vision.

 See our other websites: